LABIKS/Annual_reports/README.md

 ## **REPOSITORY CONTENT**

-Here you will find the repository's content along the pubication's realease years.
+Here you will find the repository's content along the years.
+The report will be released every year, using data from the past year.

+*For example: The report with 2019's data was release in 2020.*

 <br>
 Table 2.
 Report 2019 - Contents